dadrummondart/mmbase/_pages/shop.md

 ## 3. Commission me

 I am always happy to discuss commissioned work.
-Contact me here (serious inquiries only, please).
+Contact me <a href="/contact/">here</a> (serious inquiries only, please).

 ## 4. Buy at a show

-I am working on pieces for a third solo show, and occasionally have
+I am working on pieces for a third solo show, and occasionally have pieces available in group shows.
+Watch for announcements on social media (Instagram, Twitter/X, Bluesky, or Facebook).